 Two, no other currency can handle the flows.
 China’s currency is so small that routine dollar transactions would cause a major move in the yuan.
 The dollar is the biggest currency, by far.
 No one wants to move the market up when they buy, only to move it down when they sell.

-That leaves bitcoin and gold.
+That leaves Bitcoin and gold.

 A Bitcoin Standard?

-This is why manufacturers of TVs, operators of copper mines, and farmers of wheat are not keen for bitcoins.
+This is why manufacturers of TVs, operators of copper mines, and farmers of wheat are not keen on bitcoins.
 They need dollars (or local currency).
 If they fail to service their debts, the lender will seize their assets.
 This, by the way, is what supports the value of fiat currencies.
-Purchasing power is strong, if the companies that produce all the things one might want to purchase, are desperate for currency.
+Purchasing power is strong, if the companies that produce all the things one might want to purchase are desperate for currency.

-Bitcoin proponents will say that bitcoin can be used for finance.
-They can pledge their bitcoin and get a cheap dollar loan.
+Bitcoin proponents will say that Bitcoin can be used for finance.
+They can pledge their Bitcoin and get a cheap dollar loan.

-If bitcoin were stable, or at least had a fixed exchange rate with the dollar, then it could be used to finance production.
+If Bitcoin were stable, or at least had a fixed exchange rate with the dollar, then it could be used to finance production.
 But that would defeat the whole point.